codeinchq/router/README.md

 ### Using the router with PSR-15 middlewares

-A router being a PSR-15 request handler, you can use it with any PSR-15 middlewares (anything implementing [`MiddlewareInterface`](https://www.php-fig.org/psr/psr-15/#22-psrhttpservermiddlewareinterface)) in order to modify the PSR-7 request or response.
+You can add PSR-15 middlewares (anything implementing [`MiddlewareInterface`](https://www.php-fig.org/psr/psr-15/#22-psrhttpservermiddlewareinterface)) to the router in order to modify the PSR-7 request or response.

 ```php
 <?php